ncoghlan/misc/notes/python3/questions_and_answers.rst

 between the POSIX text model and the JVM and CLR text models than the Python 2 model ever was).

-Another alternative that would have made us seriously question our current strategy is if professional educators had told us that Python 2 was a better teaching language, but that didn't happen -they're amongst Python 3's more vocal advocates, encouraging the rest of the community to "just upgrade already".
+Another scenario that would have made us seriously question our current strategy is if professional educators had told us that Python 2 was a better teaching language, but that didn't happen - they're amongst Python 3's more vocal advocates, encouraging the rest of the community to "just upgrade already".